fujitsu/fujitsu-ansible-irmc-integration/README.md

 # Manage Fujitsu PRIMERGY servers via iRMC

+Fujitsu PRIMERGY have been integrated into Fsas Technologies Inc. from April 1, 2024, and the notation will be changed sequentially.
+Please note Fujitsu notation may be remained in some cases.

 The Fujitsu Software Serverview Ansible iRMC Integration features modules to access and manage Fujitsu PRIMERGY servers via iRMC.